 Staff recommends that the Project be added to the 2026 CIP to facilitate construction prior to winter.
+The Committee unanimously recommended forwarding the motion to the full Board for its consideration.

 Supporting Information

 SUPPORTING INFORMATION

 Proper dewatering is critical for several reasons.
 Higher solids content reduces the volume of material requiring transport, saving money on both the number of trucks and weight-based tipping fees.
 In addition, the District's disposal contract mandates a minimum solids content in the sludge.
 When the material is too wet, the District must pay additional fees to stabilize the biosolids before landfilling.
 From 2020 to 2025, PWD paid an estimated \$405,000 in fees due to excessively wet biosolids, with the majority of this related to the challenges faced in the past two years.